HouseOfAgile/ansible-docker-traefik/README.md

 Here we have one service called **some_docker_service** running possibly through docker, with the internal IP 172.18.0.2.
 We override some global variables, for example the logs *root* path, so that logs are available in **/tmp/**

+In case you want to reset the static services directory use the tag clean-static-conf:

+    ansible-playbook setup-traefik.yml -i my-hosts.yml --tags "clean-static-conf"

+Then run the playbook as usual.

 Dependencies
 ------------